CASE STUDY: BINOVA DRIVE UNIT

 CONCLUSION: SUCCESSFUL INTEGRATION

 Binova has managed to integrate the torque sensor solution into this innovative and unique system.
-As a result, Binova customers can now enjoy natural cycling assistance with better responsiveness in all the different and demanding situations.
+As a result, Binova customers can now enjoy natural cycling assistance.
+They will have better responsiveness in all the different and demanding situations.

 For an overview of the different technologies used to make e-bike torque sensors, please see the detailed technology comparison.
-This will explain why we believe a contactless torque sensor based on strain gauges to be the best solution to this sensing challenge.
+This will explain why we believe a contactless torque sensor based on strain gauges to be the best solution.

 STATUS: SHIPPING PRODUCT